trumpeterchris/Weather2Sheet/README.markdown

 Thanks
 ------

-Conditions was heavily inspired -- and indeed, might be considered a clean-room implementation of -- Jeremy Stanley's [weather](http://fungi.yuggoth.org/weather/).
+Wu was heavily inspired by Jeremy Stanley's [weather](http://fungi.yuggoth.org/weather/).
 This is a lovely Python script that has more-or-less the same output format as conditions.
 I reimplemented the system because Stanley's had stopped working (for me) and I wanted a program that was faster.
 I also wanted a system that takes advantage of Weather Underground's rich, [JSON](http://www.json.org/) API.